• HOME

 benmangaFAQFrequently Asked questions...

-Sometimes it can get tiring re-writing the same answers to the same questions week after week despite answering on social media so often and the fact they they still come up all the time makes me suspect this post might go noticed also.
+I'm now at a point where it sometimes gets tiring re-writing the same answers to the same questions week after week.
+Despite answering the same questions on social media so often, they they still keep coming up again and again.
+Unfortunately that makes me suspect this post might go unnoticed also!

 How much do you charge?